nephlm/gnosis2/docs/source/world_creation/facts.md

 unbalanced.
 Unintended facts are introduced into creation in order to stabilize it.

+The Prices always work counter to the interests to the entity that benefited from the original fact.
+Prices can be organizations that work at cross purposes, a related weakness or vulnerability.

 Creating an Order of Paladins
 dedicated to Law and Order may have a price of the existence of an organized crime syndicate or corruption in the leadership of the paladins.

-The prices always work counter to the interests to the entity that benefited from the original fact.
-Prices can be organizations that work at cross purposes, a related weakness or vulnerability.
+Generally it will be something the bolsters Chaos and Corruption.

 The demiurge of a vampire hero spends
 Logos, to establish that vampires are tough as nails.